Muhammad-Talha-S/SignalClassificationNN/README.md

 The models are pre-trained and stored for future use.
 This project not only trains these models but also provides a Flask-based web application where users can upload signal data, select a model, and view prediction results along with relevant performance metrics.

+## Objectives
+The primary objectives of this research are:
+- To develop and compare the performance of NN, CNN, and LSTM models for signal classification.
+- To create pre-trained models for immediate use in practical applications.
+- To design and implement a web-based application that allows users to utilize these models for real-time signal classification.

 ## Technologies Used

 1. **Python**